-Mersey Bank playing fields was exceptionally busy this weekend, 5 matches at home on Saturday and another 5 on Sunday.
-Although it had been raining the pitches were in fact very much playable.
+Mersey Bank playing fields was exceptionally busy at weekend, with 6 matches at home on Saturday with the soccer school and another 5 on Sunday.
 The weekends games made for great entertainment.
-We had 16 wins and a draw, scoring 105 goals and conceeding 38.
-We are running this season with 22 junior teams.
+We had 22 arranged fixtures with 18 wins, scoring 100+ goals.
+All team results are posted on the RESULTS page.
 Best wishes to all our teams, Players, Parents and Coaches please remember your representing Fletcher Moss Rangers when ever you play.
 Hope you all enjoyed the weekend.

 The visit to deliver the soccer school to Rosseland FC in Norway was very successful.
 See the link in the contents page for a full report and pictures.

 For confirmation of soccer school times parents should call 07712450181 and listen to the message left.
 For information on team training & trial sessions, please access coaches area for phone details and contact them direct.
 Remember the numbers are for coaches for season 2017/18.